5 Minute Rapid Presentations

 Questions about the technical program or other non-5 Minute Rapid questions: email@example.com

 Will I really be limited to 5 minutes?
-Yes, the moderators are trained and will need to make sure the program runs smoothly, so all presenters will run on time.
+Yes.
+The moderators are trained in this format and will ensure "Rapid" sessions run smoothly so all presentations run on time.

 How can I get help with making sure my talk is 5 minutes?
-Watch the training video on this page, and send format and editing questions to the email listed in #1!
+Watch the training video on this page, and send any format and editing questions to Susan Fisk.

 Are there examples of other 5 minute talks?
-Yes, watch the 5 minute video training and you’ll see one in action.
+Yes, watch the 5 minute video training to see one in action.

 I want to change my title to more closely represent the 5 Minute Rapid format.
 Is this possible?
 Yes, editing of submissions can be done all the way up to the Annual Meeting.
-You will want to find your email submission confirmation which contains login instructions.
+You will need your email submission confirmation, which contains login instructions.
 You will then be able to edit author, title, content, etc.